scrtlabs/SecretNetwork/docs/upgrades/romulus-upgrade-instructions.md

 # this^ outputs stuff to stderr and also exports the key to stderr,
 # so copy only the private key output to a file named `key.export`

-secretcli import <key_name> key.export
+secretcli keys import <key_name> key.export
 ```

+### 7. Remove Old Chain

-### 11. When the new chain is live and everything works well, you can delete the files of the old chain:
+When the `secret-1` chain is live and stable, you can delete the files of the old `enigma-1` chain:

 - `rm -rf ~/.enigmad`
 - `rm -rf ~/.enigmacli`
 - `sudo dpkg -r enigma-blockchain`